jeashwor/Responsive-Portfolio/README.md

 ---
-Using Bootstrap CSS along with addtional CSS styling I was able to achieve the following results at the indicated screen widths.
+Using Bootstrap CSS along with addtional CSS styling and media queries I was able to achieve the following results at the indicated screen widths.
 Overall I am very pleased with the representation of the original wireframe in regards to layout and sizing of elements.

 * <img src="./assets/980-index-JA.png" style="width: 25%;" />